gravitee-lab/GraviteeCiCdOrchestrator/documentation/secrets-mgmt/README.md

 ### Global initialization Process of all secrets, for all pipelines

-* How I initialized the docekr registry secrets for the Gravitee CI CD Orchestrator Circle CI Pipeline :
+* How I initialized the docker registry secrets for the Gravitee CI CD Orchestrator Circle CI Pipeline :

 ```bash